-- Established code of fair information practices which... - Restricted disclosure of records about individuals to third parties; - Increased right of access to records about YOU; - Granted individuals right to seek amendment of inaccurate records; and - Granted individuals private right of action for agency violations of the Act.
+- Established a code of fair information practices which... - Restricted disclosure of records about individuals to third parties; - Increased right of access to records about YOU; - Granted individuals right to seek amendment of records that are not accurate; and - Granted individuals private right of action for agency violations of the Act.